tc39/notes/meetings/2021-12/dec-14.md

 - [PR](https://github.com/tc39/ecma262/pull/2106)

-JHD: So, the committee has previously decided essentially that name space objects like reflection and atomics should have a @@toStringTag for debuggability.
+JHD: So, the committee has previously decided essentially that namespace objects like Reflect, JSON, and Atomics should have a `@@toStringTag` for debuggability.

 Only really, what is the proposed content of the two string tag?
 Oh, in this pull request.
 It is the string import meta in Pascal case.